Why an Incident Response Plan Is Important

 Steps to Take to Get Started

-The National Institute of Standards (NIST) documents key steps to developing an IR Plan.
+The National Institute of Standards (NIST) documents critical steps to developing an IR Plan.
 The following are cybersecurity incident response steps you will want to follow:

-• Prepare the team according to the documented procedures — acquiring necessary tools and documenting incident scenarios — and develop a detection and response process
+- Prepare the team according to the documented procedures, acquire necessary tools, establish incident scenarios, and develop a detection and response process.

-In practice, your company should start with an assessment of any current plans and available resources for incident response.
-An assessment of whether you have the skills and bandwidth to take on developing an IR Plan will allow you to determine the best course of action.
+In practice, your company should start by assessing current plans and available resources for incident response.
+Evaluating whether you have the skills and capacity to develop an IR Plan will allow you to determine the best course of action.
 You may consider a trusted external source for assistance.
 AISN is here to help and can provide a range of assistance — from working with your team to driving the development of the entire plan.

-One last note.
-It isn’t enough to have a plan.
+One last note: having a plan isn’t enough.
 It needs to be communicated, adopted, and practiced!
-Don’t forget: you wouldn’t just put locks on your house and then leave home without locking them.
+Don’t forget: you wouldn’t just put locks on your house and leave home without locking them.
 Being prepared means being ready!
 Even if you think you aren’t a target, you probably are.

-Communicating with your team on a potential breach and the steps you took to eliminate the threat can help if that threat returns.
-Remember, it starts with an informed team in order to protect the organization’s data.
+Communicating with your team about a potential breach and the steps you took to eliminate the threat can help if that threat returns.
+Remember, it starts with an informed team to protect the organization’s data.

 Contact AISN to get started with an initial assessment of your organization’s vulnerability and risk.